A short story—two characters who knew each other a long time ago meet unexpectedly.

 ‘Jennifer?
 Is it?
 It is you.
 Jennifer?’

-‘Oh my god, it’s…’ Jennifer’s instantly back at school being told off by Miss Evans while Esme stands behind the teacher smirking.
+‘Oh my god, it’s…’ Jennifer shrinks, she’s back at school being told off by Miss Evans while Esme stands behind the teacher smirking.

 ‘So good to see you,’ says Jennifer, ‘you haven’t changed a bit.’